AM5800/self_drifing_car/behavioral_cloning/Readme.md

 To reduce amount of RAM required to store the whole dataset, I store it as a list of paths to images.
 And when it comes to training I load only one batch of images with keras fit_generator.

 Grid usually contains a lof of nodes.
 To speedup grid search even further I used early stopping.
-Also I am checking model after each epoch and if it has best global validation performance - I save it.
+Also, I am checking model after each epoch and if it has the best global validation performance - I save it.

 Next I will describe some notable networks